• +1-703-684-6777

 www.a2-cal.com

-The Aptos Blue is a concept design eVTOL aircraft is an air ambulance which holds three passengers.
-One pilot, one emergency medical technician (EMT) and one patient.
+The Aptos Blue is an air ambulance eVTOL concept design aircraft that holds three passengers. one pilot, one emergency medical technician (EMT) and one patient.
 The patient is loaded in the rear of the aircraft and the front canopy slides open for the pilot and EMT crew.
-The aircraft has an estimated cruise speed of 137 mph (220 km/h) and an estimated range of over 280 m (450 km).

 Two emergency inflatable floats are stored in the landing gear compartment and can be deployed in the event of a water landing.
 The airbags can also be deployed in the event of an anticipated hard VTOL landing.
 If up to two VTOL propellers fail to work during landing, the remaining VTOL propellers can land the aircraft safely.